 12) To visit a natural spa: While Blue lagoon might conjure up images of a naff waterpark in a holiday resort, in Iceland the Blue Lagoon Geothermal Spa is a very special place indeed.
 The hot spring pools are located close to Reykjavik and are a must-visit for a few hours of warm water bathing, mud packs, steam rooms and a cheeky beer or fizzy wine.

-13) To bathe in a hot river: Another extraordinary hot spring destination is found high in high in the hills close to the settlement of Hveragerdi.
+13) To bathe in a hot river: Another extraordinary hot spring destination is found high in the hills close to the settlement of Hveragerdi.
 Here, the natural hot water runs into a beautiful river.
-Even when the air temperature is chilly it's easily possible to strip down to your swimming costume to luxuriate in the warming waters of this natural river.
+Even when the air temperature is chilly it's easily possible to strip down to your bathing suit to luxuriate in the warming waters of this natural river.

 14) To walk - and walk: Iceland loves waymarked trails, short, long and longer and all over the countryside.
 This makes the country a navigational treat.
 A longer hike to recommend is Skaftafell National Park.